shatrughanmodi/CNN-BDT/README.md

 Training Fine Tuner Module:

 Run the code in Matlab to train a Bagged Decision Tree for fine tuning the output.
+The input will be the 7 input parameters and 1 estimated output of PCE Module along with the actual output.